actuallyrizzn/smcp-imap-smtp/docs/TESTING_STATUS.md

 - **Status**: Authentication failing - credentials may be incorrect or AOL may require app password

 **Possible Causes**:
-1. Password may be incorrect
-2. AOL may require an app password instead of regular password
-3. Account may need additional security setup
-4. Account may be locked or require additional verification
+1. ✅ **CONFIRMED**: AOL requires app passwords for third-party IMAP/SMTP access
+2. Regular account password will NOT work for IMAP/SMTP connections
+3. Need to generate app password from AOL Account Security page

 **Next Steps**:
-- Verify the password is correct
+- ✅ Password updated to: `KeFMdq&'#54&QLR`
+- ⚠️ **REQUIRED**: Generate app password from AOL Account Security page
-- Check if AOL requires app passwords for IMAP/SMTP access
+- Use app password (not regular password) for IMAP/SMTP connections
-- Generate app password if needed
+- Test connection with app password once generated
-- Verify account security settings allow IMAP/SMTP access

 ### SMTP Testing